groonga/groonga/doc/source/contribution/documentation/introduction.md

 (how-to-add-new-documentation)=
 ## How to add a new documentation

-If you want to add a new documentation, you need to add new documentation into `doc/files.am` and `doc/files.cmake` by the following command lines.
+If you want to add a new documentation, you need to add the new documentation into `doc/files.am` and `doc/files.cmake` by the following command lines.

 ```console
 $ cmake -S . -B ../groonga.doc --preset=doc